 Music Director and Principal Conductor of American Symphony Orchestra and The Orchestra Now of Bard College, a scholar – an expert in the history of European music.
-President of Bard College,

 Photo by Matt Dine